Lepidodendrales: Growth

 During the early stages of growth, arborescent lycophytes grew as unbranched trunks, with the leaves growing directly out of the leaf cushions/bases.
-Later in the growth cycle, depending on the species, the trunk produced either a series of laterally (perpendicular to the trunk) growing branches with a dichotomizing growth pattern, or a crown of dichotomising branches.
+Later in the growth cycle, depending on the species, the trunk produced either a series of laterally (perpendicular to the trunk) growing branches with a dichotomising growth pattern, or a crown of dichotomising branches.
 Some Sigillaria species are suggested to not have branched at all.
 During the later stages of growth, the leaf laminae on the lower portions of the trunk were shed, though the rate of shedding was not rapid, as large stems have been found with the leaves remaining attached.
 The leaf bases remained on the trunk until in the largest stems they were sloughed off to expose the periderm.
 The rate of growth of arborescent lycophytes is disputed, some authors contend that they had a rapid life cycle, growing to their maximum size, reproducing and then dying in only 10 to 15 years, while other authors argue that these growth rates are overestimated.
 It has been proposed that arborescent lycophytes had a similar carbon fixation mechanism to modern quillworts, where carbon was uptaken from the surrounding sediment, and enriched carbon dioxide concentrations within internal gas spaces allowed increased carbon absorption.
 Most parts of the plant, including the leaves, stems and parts of the rooting rhizophore structures, were likely photosynthetic.

-Ecology
+Ecology and evolution

 Arborescent lycophytes are suggested to have had a preference for disturbed habitats.
 The large quantities of biomass that were responsible for the formation of globally widespread Carboniferous coal seams were predominantly produced by arborescent lycophytes.
 Lepidodendrales are suggested to be responsible for almost 70% of the plant material in the Westphalian coal-swamp forests of America, though at the end of the Westphalian period Lepidodendrales members were in decline and had become responsible for only 5% of coal biomass.

+Arborescent lycopsids were largely extinct in North America and Europe by the end of the Carboniferous as a result of the Carboniferous Rainforest Collapse, though arborescent lycopsids persisted in the wetland rainforests of Cathaysia (part of what is now China) until the end of the Permian and the major Permian-Triassic extinction event.
+By the end of the Permian they were relatively rare and marginal elements of Cathaysian wetland forests that did not form the main coal-bearing plants in these ecosystems, in strong contrast to their previous dominance during much of the late Carboniferous to early Permian.

-Arborescent lycopsids were largely becoming extinct in North America and Europe by the end of the Carboniferous as tree ferns began to rise to prominence, though arborescent lycopsids persisted in China until the Middle Permian.
-Some scientists have suggested that the decline of lepidodendrids during this period was a result of Variscan tectonic activity creating unstable conditions by reducing the size of the coal-swamp ecosystems, while others suggest that their decline was due to climate change; some scientists suggest a combination of these theories, that tectonic activity caused changes in floral composition which triggered climate change, in turn resulting in this decline.
+Some scientists have suggested that the decline of lepidodendraleans was as a result of Variscan tectonic activity creating unstable conditions by reducing the size of the coal-swamp ecosystems, while others suggest that their decline was due to climate change; some scientists suggest a combination of these theories, that tectonic activity caused changes in floral composition which triggered climate change, in turn resulting in this decline.